philbarker/lrmi-examples/README.md

 * alignmentsUK_md.html - same as type+audience+level.htm but with microdata in the HTML
 * alignmentsUK_rdfa.html - same as type+audience+level.htm but with RDFa in the HTML
 * alignmentsUK_jsonld.json - same resource as described in type+audience+level.htm but described in JSON-LD

-Suggested for submission to schema.org as an example for educationalAlignment, AlignmentObject and the relevant properties of alignment object
+Suggested for submission to schema.org as an example for typicalAgeRange, timeRequired, educationalAlignment, AlignmentObject, educationalFramework, alignmentType, targetName, targetUrl

 ###sdo-lrmi-examples.txt
 Fully prepped examples in schema.org examples text file format.